KenoLeon/crowcrow/README.md

 ## Phoneme Map

 - All phonemes are defined in [`src/state/phonemeMap.js`](src/state/phonemeMap.js) using articulator parameters.
-- You can add or modify phonemes by editing this file.
+- You can add or modify phonemes by editing this file and the UI.

 ---